haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/mtf_entities/mtf_scenariotest.md

 ### `constructor()` method  {#constructor-method}

 You can optionally use the `constructor()` method which injects data to be used by `run()`.
-The data may include classes like pages, variation data, data returned by previous executed steps, etc.
+The data may include classes like pages, variation data, data returned by previous executed steps, 等.

 On the previous example the `constructor()`: